zilitye/Anti-Gromming-Detection-ChatApp/README.md

-## Anti-Grooming ChatApp
+# Anti-Grooming ChatApp

 The **Anti-Grooming ChatApp** is a secure messaging platform designed to protect users from grooming-related communications.
-By leveraging real-time detection and AI-powered support, the system creates a safer environment for digital interaction.
+By leveraging real-time semantic detection and AI-powered support, the system creates a safer environment for digital interaction.

 The significance of this application extends beyond individual protection.
 By logging flagged incidents to a secure cloud backend (Firebase Firestore), the system creates an auditable record that can support institutional reporting, counselling referrals, and policy development.